SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 in which they are declared.

 When we invoke a function (as we have done so far), the arguments that we pass to the function are passed *by value*, or *by copy*.
-These terms comes from the fact that **the values of the actual parameters written in the function call are** ***copied*** **inside the formal parameters**, and then the function works on those copies ***locally***.
+These terms come from the fact that **the values of the actual parameters written in the function call are** ***copied*** **inside the formal parameters**, and then the function works on those copies ***locally***.

-In our code example we pass `a` and `b`, 2 and 5 respectively, so `x` and `y` in the function assume those two values, but they are different variables with **different locations in memory**.
+In our code example, we pass `a` and `b`, 2 and 5 respectively, so `x` and `y` in the function assume those two values, but they are different variables with **different locations in memory**.

-For each variable, we are just passing copies of it's value and not the variable itself.
+For each variable, we are just passing copies of its value and not the variable itself.
-Therefore, when passing by value, as long as the formal parameters has not been declared as constant, changes that we apply to them (e.g. swapping) will only be performed within the function scope; nothing will happen outside of it, for example in main.
+Therefore, when passing by value, as long as the formal parameters have not been declared as constant, changes that we apply to them (e.g. swapping) will only be performed within the function scope; nothing will happen outside of it, for example in main.

-In short, with pass by value if we change the parameters **we lose all the modifications outside of the function**.
+In short, with pass-by-value if we change the parameters **we lose all the modifications outside of the function**.

 ![Swapping by value](../assets/swap-value.svg)